Better Sleep - Quick & Easy Guide

 Too little sleep can do a number on our minds and bodies.
 Beyond just leaving us feeling tired during the day, it can lead to increased stress, poor immune function, and even serious health conditions like heart disease.
-Unfortunately, the CDC reports that more than a third of U.S. adults aren’t getting enough sleep each night.
+The CDC reported in an article in February 2016 that more than a third of U.S. adults aren’t getting enough sleep each night.

 Barmy is dedicated to helping people reduce stress and live happier lives, and quality sleep is an invaluable part of that process.
 Here are some tips for how you can get a better night’s rest: